-Density-valued objects for multiple groups are common, with examples including income distributions across different populations \citep{KU01}, financial return distributions for multiple stocks \citep{PZK22}, distributions of bidding times in online auctions for various items \citep{WJS08}, and subnational age distributions of deaths in demography \citep{JSS25}, among others.
-We present several forecasting methods to model and predict the subnational age distribution of deaths, which are also useful for applications in actuarial science, such as fixed-term or lifetime annuity pricing.
+Following the early works of \cite{LHV+20, LHW21} on subnational mortality rates and \cite{BSO+18} on subnational age distribution of death counts, we present several forecasting methods to model and predict the subnational age distribution of deaths, which may offer useful insights into potential applications in actuarial science, such as fixed-term or lifetime annuity pricing \citep[see, e.g.,][]{SH20}.
+Apart from subnational age distributions of deaths in demography \citep{JSS25}, density-valued objects for multiple groups are common, with examples including income distributions across different populations \citep{KU01}, financial return distributions for multiple stocks \citep{PZK22}, and distributions of bidding times in online auctions for various items \citep{WJS08}, among others.

-Since age distributions of deaths naturally take the form of density functions, they are well-suited for modeling using advanced forecasting techniques from compositional and functional data analyses. \cite{Oeppen08} demonstrates that using compositional data analysis to forecast the age distribution of death counts performs similarly in accuracy to forecasting age-specific mortality rates.
-Within the compositional data analysis, the Lee-Carter model is frequently applied to model and forecast unconstrained data. \cite{SH20} extend this approach by incorporating a functional data analytic perspective, which includes multiple principal components and nonparametric smoothing.
+Since age distributions of deaths naturally take the form of density functions, they are well-suited to modeling using advanced forecasting techniques from compositional and functional data analyses. \cite{Oeppen08} demonstrates that the use of compositional data analysis to forecast the age distribution of death counts performs similarly in accuracy to forecast age-specific mortality rates.
+Within compositional data analysis, the Lee-Carter model is frequently applied to model and forecast unconstrained data. \cite{SH20} extend this approach by incorporating a functional data-analytic perspective, including multiple functional principal components and nonparametric smoothing.
 Recently, \cite{SH24} introduce a cumulative distribution function (CDF) transformation, converting each year's age distribution of deaths into a probability bounded within the unit interval to address the presence of zero values.
-Through cumulative summation, a probability density function can be transformed into a CDF, which provides the additional benefit of monotonicity \citep[see also][]{MS13}.
-With a time series of CDFs, it is common to model and extrapolate its pattern via a logistic transformation.
+Through cumulative summation, a probability density function can be transformed into a CDF, providing the additional benefit of monotonicity \citep[see also][]{MS13}.
+With a time series of CDFs, it is common to model and extrapolate the pattern using a logistic transformation.